 Read the full review: Samsung Q9FN QLED TV

 ...but, hold on, that's not a very good answer is it?
 You knew that you could shell out $3,800 (about £2,720, AU$4,835) and buy yourself something nice.
 And while we'd all love the Q9FN, it's probably just a bit too far out of reach for most folks.

 Instead, let's set the budget at something a bit more reasonable.

 Samsung Q7FN QLED TV

 Samsung's 55-inch Q7F QLED is a thing of beauty

-If Samsung's Q9F is a Ferrari, the Q7F a Camaro and the MU9000 a BMW, the MU6300/MU6400 is a Honda.
-It's affordable and gets around just fine.
-It might not be the most premium machine on the market - and can certainly stand to learn a few tricks from the higher-tiered competition - but it's hard to complain about a TV that, most of the time, costs only about $599/£509.
+If Samsung's Q9F is a Ferrari and the Q7FN a Camaro, the NU7100 is a Honda: It's affordable and gets around just fine.
+It might not be the most premium machine on the market – and can certainly stand to learn a few tricks from the higher-tiered competition – but it's hard to complain about a TV that, most of the time, costs in the region of $400 (£549).